lesleyhiggins/lesleyhiggins.github.io/collections/_posts/2026-03-17-fixing-data-cloud-related-list-enrichment-permissions.md

 # Do you have users that are not able to see Related List Enrichments in Sales or Service Cloud?

 I just spent the last month of my life (in small doses) trying to expose Related List Enrichments to Service Reps without giving them the Data Cloud Architect permission set.
-No matter how many different ways I tried to follow Salesforce's own help article ([Create a Permission Set for a Related List Enrichment](https://help.salesforce.com/s/articleView?id=data.c360_a_create_a_related_list_permset.htm&type=5)), I continued to see this error:
+No matter how many different ways I tried to follow Salesforce's own help article (<a href="https://help.salesforce.com/s/articleView?id=data.c360_a_create_a_related_list_permset.htm&type=5" target="_blank" rel="noopener noreferrer">Create a Permission Set for a Related List Enrichment</a>), I continued to see this error:

 > INVALID_TYPE: SELECT Id FROM DataSpace WHERE DataSpaceDefinition.DeveloperName ^ ERROR at Row:1:Column:16 sObject type 'DataSpace' is not supported.